-If the input parameters are correlated, the MonteCarlo sampling approach can be also used if the user specified a multivariate distributions inside the <Distributions> (see Section 11.2).
+If the input parameters are correlated, the MonteCarlo sampling approach can be also used if the user specified a multivariate distributions inside the Distributions (see Section 11.2).
 Furthermore, if the covariance matrix is provided and the input parameters is assumed to have the multivariate normal distribution, one can also use MonteCarlo approach to sample the input parameters in the transformed space (aka subspace, reduced space).
-If this is the case, the user needs to provide additional information, i.e. the <transformation> under <MultivariateNormal> of <Distributions> (more information can be found in Section 11.2).
-In addition, the node <variablesTransformation> is also required for MonteCarlo sampling.
-This node is used to tranform the variables specified by <latentVariables> in the input space.
+If this is the case, the user needs to provide additional information, i.e. the Transformation under MultivariateNormal of Distributions (more information can be found in Section 11.2).
+In addition, the node Transformation is also required for MonteCarlo sampling.
+This node is used to tranform the variables specified by Intervariables in the input into variables specified by Intervariables in the input space.
 The variables listed in <latentVariables> should be predefined in <variable>, and the variables listed in <manifestVariables> are used by the <Models>.